Interpreting diagrams for Edexcel A-level Maths

 This page covers the following topics:

 Scatter graphs can be used to investigate the correlation between the variables they represent.
 The variables can have a positive, negative or no correlation, depending on the steepness of the pattern the scatter points follow.
-The two variables that are positively correlated increase together and two variables which are negatively correlated decrease together.
+The two variables that are positively correlated increase together and a variable that is negatively correlated decreases while the other one increases.
 Although two variables can be correlated, it does not necessarily mean that the one variable causes the other, as there may be a third one that affects both.
 Thus, it can be said that correlation does not imply causation.

 The line of best fit of a scatter plot can be used for interpolation.
 Interpolation is the process used to estimate the value of the dependent variable from the independent one without a scatter point for that value.
 For interpolation to work, the value must lie within the range of the values of the graph.

 Extrapolation is the process used to estimate the value of the dependent variable from the independent one without a scatter point for that value for values which are outside the recorded range.
 Since the values are not within the range, estimates made by extrapolation are less accurate than those made by interpolation.